7 Ways Oncology Studies Are Different from Other Therapeutic Areas

 Efficacy endpoints are the measurable outcomes of a trial.
 Common efficacy endpoints in clinical research measure whether the drug has effectively treated the condition in human participants.
 For example, how well an antibiotic fights against an infection.

-Whilst this efficacy endpoint can form part of cancer treatment research, many oncology clinical trials aim to extend or improve patients’ quality of life.
-Some oncology clinical trials aim to reduce the impact of treatment side effects – this is the aim of many translational research studies.
+In oncology studies, however, endpoints may also focus on extending patient survival or improving quality of life.
+Some clinical trials on oncology aim to reduce the impact of treatment side effects – this is the aim of many translational research studies.

 As mentioned, cancer is an extremely complex therapeutic area.
 Whilst there has been significant progress made in developing effective cancer treatments, there is still some way to go until cancers are fully treatable.
 Therefore, it is important that patients experience a good quality of life and that the effects of cancer and its treatments are reduced.